anncli/GRiD_Demo/README.md

 ## Installation and Usage
 This package contains several layers of submodules!
 Make sure to run `git submodule update --init --recursive` after cloning.

+**Note:** GRiD's dependencies are not be automatically installed.
+Make sure to follow the submodule's README to install any additional dependencies for GRiD.

 ### Building GRiD Python

     pip install GRiD/bindings